-Target Audience: Ages 8-18, however most of our target audience has been elementary school kids 8- 13 years old.
-A majority of our youth also come from underserved and marginalized communities, single parent families and newcomers.
+Target Audience: Ages 8-18 years old.
+Most of our target audience has been elementary school children 8-13 years old.
+We specialize in working with youth from underserved and marginalized communities, single parent families and newcomers.

 Contact: Mohammed Al-Salem at email@example.com

-Target Audience: K to Grade 12 for newcomers and students with barriers to learning
+Target Audience: K -12 for newcomers and students with barriers to learning